 June 5 was another busy night for the Jeffco School Board as they held the first public hearing on the budget, discussed the new superintendent’s salary, approved a contract with the Jeffco Classified School Employees Association, and failed to approve the signed tentative agreement between the Jefferson County Education Association.
-The board voted 3 to 2 to send the entire tentative agreement to fact finding, largely over a dispute over whether teachers with a partially effective evaluation should be available for a step increase.
+The board voted 3 to 2 to send the entire tentative agreement to fact finding, largely over a dispute over whether teachers with a partially effective evaluation should be eligible for a step increase.

 “To the extent that this agreement has the requirement for raises to less than effective teachers, I cannot endorse it,” said Jeffco School Board President Ken Witt.
 “We reached substantial agreement, but that point was a point I cannot endorse.”